bitcoinops/bitcoinops.github.io/_topics/en/splicing.md

   - title: Draft specification for LN splicing based on interactive funding protocol
     url: /en/newsletters/2021/04/28/#draft-specification-for-ln-splicing

+  - title: "Discussion about the best way to gossip channel splices"
+    url: /en/newsletters/2022/07/06/#announcing-splices

 ## Optional.
 Same format as "primary_sources" above
 # see_also:
 #   - title: